 Managing and monitoring your CSA score is critical for ongoing compliance and avoiding FMCSA interventions.
 Regularly reviewing your CSA score and addressing any violations can help you stay on top of compliance and maintain a positive safety rating.
 Read more about the Claims Package.
 Utilizing tools such as safety management systems, GPS tracking, and telematics can also help you track compliance metrics and identify areas for improvement.

 In addition to regularly monitoring your CSA score, it is essential to maintain accurate and up-to-date records to support your compliance efforts.
 Proper record-keeping can help you defend against potential violations and provide evidence of your compliance with FMCSA regulations.
-Additionally, training your drivers on safe driving practices and compliance requirements can help prevent violations and improve your overall CSA score.
+Training your drivers on safe driving practices and compliance requirements can also help prevent breaches and improve your overall CSA score.